 What is the new Profession Map and what is its purpose?

 The new Profession Map defines the knowledge, behaviours and inherent values underpinning today’s people profession.
 It is the most effective way yet for people professionals globally to make sound decisions and embrace change in the modern world of work.

-By articulating clear standards, the new Profession Map supports people professionals to make good decisions, to develop in their careers, and, ultimately, to champion better work and working lives - whether they’re a professional CIPD member or someone just starting out on their HR, L&D or OD&D journey.
+By articulating clear standards, the new Profession Map supports people professionals to make good decisions, to develop in their careers, and, ultimately, to champion better work and working lives - whether they’re a CIPD member or someone just starting out on their HR, L&D or OD&D journey.

-The new Map will also provide a firm foundation for the rest of the CIPD’s work, including membership, CPD, qualifications and our employer solutions consultancy; it will support our members as they develop throughout their careers, ensuring professional membership of the CIPD remains relevant and valuable.
+The new Map provides a firm foundation for the rest of the CIPD’s work, including membership, qualifications and our employer solutions consultancy; it supports our members as they develop throughout their careers, ensuring membership of the CIPD remains relevant and valuable.

 See more FAQs below.

 How do you use the Profession Map?

-The new Profession Map is ready to use to benchmark knowledge, behaviours and values against a new industry standard.
+Use the Profession Map to benchmark knowledge, behaviours and values against a new industry standard.
 People professionals can use it to start making better decisions and maximising their impact straight away.